 Record type Record(s) description (where required) Retention information/period Action at end of retention period (method of disposal) authorised member of staff to the secure room for transferal to the centre's secure storage facility.
-Confidential materials: receipt, secure movement and secure storage logs Logs recording confidential exam materials received (including encrypted materials received via email or downloaded from an awarding body's secure extranet site), securely moved, checked and placed in the secure storage facility by the exams officer (or other authorised member of centre staff) throughout the period the materials are confidential.
+Confidential materials: receipt, secure movement and secure storage logs Logs recording confidential exam materials received, securely moved, checked and placed in the secure storage facility by the exams officer (or other authorised member of centre staff) throughout the period the materials are confidential.
 Conflicts of interest records Records demonstrating the management of conflicts of interest.
 (Reference GR 5.3:The records may be inspected by a JCQ Centre Inspector and/or awarding body staff.
 They might be requested in the event of concerns being reported to an awarding body.
 The records must be retained until the deadline for reviews of marking has passed or until any appeal, malpractice or other results enquiry has been completed, whichever is later.)
 Dispatch logs Proof of dispatch of exam script packages to awarding body examiners covered by the DfE (Standards & Testing Agency) yellow label service (England only).
 Entry information Any hard copy information relating to candidates' entries.

-Action at end of Record type Record(s) description Retention retention period Necora type (where required) information/period (method of disposal) Exam question papers Question papers for timetabled written exams.
+Exam question papers Question papers for timetabled written exams.
 (Reference ICE 31: Question papers must not be released to centre personnel until after the awarding body's published finishing time for the examination or, in the case of a timetable variation, until all candidates within the centre have completed the examination.
+Issued to subject staff

-For CCEA examinations question papers must not be released until 24 hours after the published finishing time for the examination.)
+Action at end of Record type Record(s) description (where required) Retention information/period retention period (method of disposal) For CCEA examinations question papers must not be released until 24 hours after the published finishing time for the examination.)
 (Reference GR 6.13:For confidentiality purposes question papers must not be released to centre personnel for use in accordance with the above licence until after the awarding body's published finishing time for the examination or, in the case of a timetable variation, until all candidates within the centre have completed the examination.
-This does not restrict access to question papers by authorised centre personnel for the purpose of conducting examinations) Issued to subject staff Exam room checklists Checklists confirming exam room conditions and invigilation arrangements for each exam session.
+This does not restrict access to question papers by authorised centre personnel for the purpose of conducting examinations) Exam room checklists Checklists confirming exam room conditions and invigilation arrangements for each exam session.
 Exam room incident logs Logs recording any incidents or irregularities in exam rooms for each exam session.
 Exam stationery Awarding body exam stationery provided solely for the purpose of external exams.
 (Reference ICE 30:return unused stationery to the secure storage facility or secure room until needed for a future examination.
 Surplus stationery must not be used for internal school tests, mock examinations and non-examination assessments destroy confidentially any out-of-date stationery.)
 Confidential destruction Examiner reports (Where/if provided) To be immediately provided to head of department as records owner.
+Finance information Copy invoices for exams-related fees.
+To be returned to Finance department as records owner at the end of the academic year.